MattBashton/MB-GATK-SGE/README.md

 * By default VQSR will be retired up to 4 times if it fails using a different random seed, this may help with targeted panels (New GATK 3.6 feature).
 * Indel realignment stage will stay as needed for MuTect1 calls, additionally appears to rescue a few hundred indels per run of exomes so still beneficial.
 * Unbound variable protection now in place, prevents scripts from running if variables are not defined.
+* Added optional Hard Filtration post GenotypeGVCFs, this is useful for targeted panels where conventional VQSR would fail.
+Uncomment sections in `Go_pipeline.sh` to run.

 #####May 2016#####